 Sidechain Compression

-Sidechain compression is driven by an external signal (the sidechain) rather than the signal being compressed.
+Sidechain compression is driven by an external signal (the sidechain) rather than the compressed signal.
 A common example is the “pump” effect in electronic music, where the bass volume is reduced whenever the kick drum hits.

 Go deeper: What Is Sidechain Compression – Why Use Sidechain Compression